background

 The expansion MRR, as a standalone metric, provides minimal insights into the effectiveness of a SaaS company’s initiatives to improve its expansion recurring revenue—as mentioned earlier.

-The more practical metric to analyze the expansion revenue of a SaaS company is the expansion MRR rate, wherein the expansion MRR is divided by the beginning MRR.
+The more practical metric for analyzing the expansion revenue of a SaaS company is the expansion MRR rate, which is divided by the beginning MRR.

 Expansion MRR Rate (%) = (Ending Expansion MRR Beginnning Expansion MRR) ÷ Beginning MRR